grownjs/grown/README.md

 });
 ```

+&mdash; If you need ES6 async/await support:

+- install `nodent` in your project
+- add `"nodent": true` to your `bundleOptions`

+&mdash; Known issues:

+- using `async/await` within JSX simply won't work

 ### Stylesheets

-Same as `.js` files but for LESS, Sass, PostCSS or Styl:
+&mdash; Same as `.js` files but for LESS, Sass, PostCSS or Styl:

 ```css
 /* app/assets/stylesheets/example.post.css */